-its burst.
-Domestic printing paper demand
+Domestic: Japan underwent the bubble economy and its burst.
+Domestic printing paper demand declined.

 Overseas: The use of the Internet spread globally and the adoption of multimedia evolved.
-Printing paper demand increased in China With the emergence of electronic flyers and e-books in and out of Japan, the use of paper media is decreasing and the shift to a cashless society is progressing.
+Printing paper demand increased in China and other countries.

+With the emergence of electronic flyers and e-books in and out of Japan, the use of paper media is decreasing and the shift to a cashless society is progressing.
 On the other hand, China and other Asian countries are the growth engines in the printing machinery market, and the packaging market for various containers and other products is achieving stable growth.